asuka431/baricoin/CONTRIBUTING.md

-If you're looking for somewhere to start contributing, check out the [good first issue](https://github.com/bitcoin/bitcoin/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) list or participate in a weekly [Fujicoin Core PR Review Club](https://bitcoincore.reviews/) meeting.
+If you're looking for somewhere to start contributing, check out the [good first issue](https://github.com/bitcoin/bitcoin/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) list or participate in a weekly [Baricoin Core PR Review Club](https://bitcoincore.reviews/) meeting.

 Communication Channels
 ----------------------

-Most communication about Fujicoin Core development happens on IRC, in the
+Most communication about Baricoin Core development happens on IRC, in the
 #fujicoin-core-dev channel on Freenode.
 The easiest way to participate on IRC is
 with the web client, [webchat.freenode.net](https://webchat.freenode.net/).
 Chat history logs can be found